Nuralyio/runtime/components/ui/nuraly-ui/README.md

 ### TypeScript

-`@hybridui` is written in TypeScript with complete definitions.
+`@nuraly` is written in TypeScript with complete definitions.

 ## 🌍 Internationalization

-Build-in internationalization for components like `@hybridui/calendar` ...
+Build-in internationalization for components like `@nuraly/calendar` ...

 ## 🔗 Links